 Challenges Grandma Met in Her Life

 During her life, grandma was faced with many challenges.
 The biggest challenges were the drinking problem of grandpa during most of the marriage, caring for a mentally retarded child, the early death of great-grandpa, and caring for great-grandma.

 I learned about grandpa's drinking problem from ma.
 My mother mentioned that when she worked at a shoe factory in the late 1930s, she would hide her earnings in the bedroom.
-Grandpa would always find it and use the money for drinking.
+Grandpa would always find them and use the money for drinking.

 Grandpa never really had any good jobs that paid enough money for his family in the 1920s.
 Perhaps that was his motive for robbing a bank in nearby Unity in October of 1929.
 Grandpa was immediately caught and sentenced to 18 years of hard labor at Waupun State Prison.
 During the years grandpa was in prison, it had to be hard on grandma even though Uncle was living with the family.
-My mother was forced to quit school during 1933 when she was in the ninth grade and noted that classmates called her dad a "jailbird."
+My mother was forced to quit school in 1933 when she was in the ninth grade and noted that classmates called her dad a "jailbird."

 Grandpa was released from prison in 1934.
 Although I am not sure about his employment then, I do know that he was working at the Marshfield Zoo around 1949 feeding animals.